mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Elasticsearch indexes over the age specified by this setting will be aggregated during the daily scheduled job.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 .. note::
   If you're using `data retention <https://docs.mattermost.com/comply/data-retention-policy.html>`_ and `ElasticSearch <https://docs.mattermost.com/scale/elasticsearch.html>`_, ensure the `ElasticSearch aggregate search indexes <https://docs.mattermost.com/configure/configuration-settings.html#aggregate-search-indexes>`_ setting is set to a value that is greater than your data retention policy in days.